 In Exodus 3:14 we learn that “YHWH” is Almighty God’s personal name.
 There are many opinions about how to pronounce YHWH, with Yahweh or Yehovah being the most popular.

 In this article, rather than referring to Him using the generic word ‘God,’ which allows people to imagine whatever their concept of God is, I’ll often use the specific name of YHWH.
 YHWH is the God who covenanted with Israel.
 He is the Father of Yeshua the Messiah.

 There are almost as many opinions about how to correctly say our Savior’s name.
 He is called Yeshua, Yahushua, Issa, Iesue, and Jesus.
-In this article I’ll refer to the Lord by the name Jesus, not because it’s correct, but because this article’s target audience are Christians who know Him by this name.
+In this article, I’ll refer to the Lord by the name Jesus, not because it’s more correct, but because this article’s target audience is Christians who know Him by this name.